 Becoming a subscriber means you’re noticing the hard work that goes into this newsletter, that you find value in the work and, of course, that you believe in our larger mission.

 Immigrants and members of oft discriminated minority groups have long been conditioned to keep our innermost troubles to ourselves.
 We’re expected to appear resilient and submissive and we know we’ll have to work twice as hard to get half as far.
 For those of us with diagnosed or undiagnosed mental illnesses or disabilities, for anyone who might be grieving or feeling misunderstood, our experiences may even be keeping us from getting the help we deserve and need.

-Here at Foreign Bodies, we believe shedding generations of internalized stigmas and stereotypes starts with dialogue—dialogue within our homes, at the dinner table, at our respective houses of worship and, perhaps most importantly, dialogue we offer our reflections in the mirror.
+Here at Foreign Bodies, I believe shedding generations of internalized stigmas and stereotypes starts with dialogue—dialogue within our homes, at the dinner table, at our respective houses of worship and, perhaps most importantly, dialogue we offer our reflections in the mirror.

 How much does it cost?

 While funding from The Carter Center helped build this newsletter, this newsletter is fully reliant on readers like you to live on.

 Free sign-ups get our main monthly issues, but otherwise have limited access.